ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 of Tokens, and `WebTransport-Subprotocol` is a Token.
 The token in the `WebTransport-Subprotocol` response header field MUST be one of the tokens listed in `WebTransport-Subprotocols-Available` of the request.
-The semantics of individual token values is entirely up to the WebTransport resource in question.
+The semantics of individual token values is determined by the WebTransport resource in question.

 ## Limiting the Number of Simultaneous Sessions